 SBTDC Consultant and Director of the Center for Entrepreneurship

 Plaster Hall Office 107B

-Dr. Mark Comstock has been a faculty member of the School of Business Administration here at MSSU since 1993.
+Dr. Mark Comstock has been a faculty member of the Plaster School of Business here at MSSU since 1993.
 Prior to coming to MSSU, he taught at North Carolina State University in Raleigh, North Carolina.